Sunday, September 11, 2022

 Ron Howard, the director of “Apollo 13,” efficiently managed to push the emotions to the limit, regardless of the intentional disassociation with the Thai children.
 The filmmaker only showed brief moments of the children’s lives, then focused on divers.

-In the film, the absence of the children raises tension.
-Consequently, the film would have benefited from letting the audience know more about developments in the narrative -- the children: who are they?
+The absence of the children raises tension in the film.
+Consequently, the film would have benefited from letting the audience know more about developments in the narrative—the children: who are they?
 What are their dreams, desires, and hopes?
 The audience likes to learn more about the parents, culture, education, and passion for soccer.
 The film paints an insufficient portrait of the local characters as the drama unfolds.

-In the public’s memory, the children trapped in the caves in Thailand are still fresh - the rescue happened in 2018.
-In this Amazon Prime Video production, the introduction runs away from the children too quickly, then focuses on the British divers, committing significant omissions; what about the rescue teams from other nations who played a critical part in the “collective” mission?
+The public’s memory of the children trapped in the caves in Thailand is still fresh—the rescue happened in 2018.
+In this Amazon Prime Video production, the introduction runs away from the children too quickly, then focuses on the British divers, committing significant omissions.
+What about the rescue teams from other nations who played a critical part in the “collective” mission?
 Australia, Japan, Germany, and Switzerland.

 Faith is a higher power in every country.
 In this particular case, international solidarity was evident.
 The Hollywood production focuses on the actions led by the British rescuers and moves away from everyone else.

 On the same subject, the Netflix series “Thai Cave Rescue” chronicles the mission to save those kids.
-And the vivid National Geographic documentary by Oscar-winning directors Jimmy Chin and his wife Elizabeth Chai, “The Rescue,” focuses on the logistics and the international team tirelessly working to save those precious lives.
+The vivid National Geographic documentary by Oscar-winning director Jimmy Chin and his wife Elizabeth Chai, “The Rescue,” focuses on the logistics and the international team tirelessly working to save those precious lives.
 Both projects deeply researched the Tham Luang caves event, showing what “Thirteen Lives” failed to offer the rescue teams from more than twenty countries.

 The capital used in the rescue mission was colossal; the numbers don’t lie.
 The production of “Thirteen Lives” did not show the enormous amount of human and mechanical resources used to save those children’s lives: 100 divers, 900 police officers, 2,000 soldiers, ten police helicopters, seven ambulances, and more than 700 diving cylinders.
 The volunteers and technical specialists came from Australia, the USA, Denmark, Israel, Germany, the Philippines, Singapore, Spain, Sweden, and Ukraine.